 With an ADSL connection, a user can download at up to 8 Mbps ("down-stream") and upload at up to 800 Kbps ("upstream").
 These maximum rates can be reduced as required by the ADSL provider.
-A typical access plan might specify, for example, between 1000 and 3000 Kbps download and 128 up to 384 Kbps upload speed.
+A typical access plan might specify, for example, 768 Kbps download and 128 Kbps upload speed.